-While your dissertation is embargoed, a record for your dissertation including a citation, abstract and additional details will appear in ProQuest databases and other indexes and catalogs, but the full text of your dissertation will not appear through ProQuest, and your dissertation will not be available for purchase.
+While a dissertation is embargoed, a record for the dissertation that includes a citation, abstract and additional details will appear in ProQuest databases and other indexes and catalogs, but the full text of the dissertation will not appear through ProQuest and will not be available for purchase.
 If a dissertation author needs to renew an embargo at the end of its term or initiate an embargo after graduation, the author must contact the Dissertation Office with the embargo request.
 Dissertation Office staff members coordinate post-convocation embargoes with University Administration and with ProQuest.